 We’ve all seen people with their faces buried in their phones, unaware of what’s happening around them.
 Maybe that’s why the internet has long had an unfair reputation as an isolating experience.

 In 2018, 7 in 10 Gen Zers said watching videos with others helped them feel more connected.

-People were desperate to get back to a sense of normalcy and start doing things they missed.
+People were desperate to get back to a sense of normality and start doing things they missed.
 Virtual social experiences never fully went away.

-On the one hand, people were desperate to get back to a sense of normalcy and start doing things they missed out on.
-In South Korea, search interest in “hiking club” grew by more than 80% as people looked for ways to spend time with others outside.
+On the one hand, people were desperate to get back to a sense of normality and start doing things they missed out on.
+Around the world in 2021, we saw a 2X increase in searches containing the words “zoo tickets.”
 But virtual social experiences never fully went away.
-For example, in the same period the Philippines also saw a 25% increase in searches related to “online games with friends.”
+For example, in the same period we also saw a 90% year-over-year increase in searches containing the term “watch party.”

 2022: What we’ve accomplished inspires what we’ll do next